-Seat-sharing: Ram Vilas Paswan, son Chirag to meet Amit Shah in Delhi
+Seat-sharing: Ram Vilas Paswan, son Chirag meet Amit Shah in Delhi

+Ram Vilas Paswan, son Chirag meet Amit Shah over seat sharing

-New Delhi, Dec 20: Union Minister and Lok Janshakti Party (LJP) president Ram Vilas Paswan and his son Chirag Paswan are likely to meet saffron party chief Amit Shah on Thursday in New Delhi.
+New Delhi, Dec 20: Union Minister and Lok Janshakti Party (LJP) president Ram Vilas Paswan and his son Chirag Paswan held a meeting with BJP party chief Amit Shah on Thursday in New Delhi.

 The meeting comes in the backdrop of repeated warnings from LJP leader Chirag Paswan who has been asking the BJP to clear issues that it will be fighting on in the next Lok Sabha polls in 2019.